AgileVentures/AgileVentures/PREMIUM_PLUS.md

 Discount to the [CraftAcademy](https://craftacademy.se/international/) Bootcamp.
 (Based on prices as of 16/6/16)

-- 2600 Pounds (60% discount) for a remote spot
+- &#xa3;2600 (60% discount) for a remote spot
-- 5700 Pounds (20% discount) for a on-site spot in Sweden
+- &#xa3;5700 (20% discount) for a on-site spot in Sweden

 Craft Academy remote students need to be in a timezone within 2 hours of UTC and must also not be a resident of Sweden.
 For on-site training a valid visa to Sweden is required.

-AgileVentures Premium Plus membership is currently 100 pounds a month.
+AgileVentures Premium Plus membership is currently &#xa3;100 a month.
 Please email info@agileventures.org if you need to adjust or cancel your subscription.

 [Sign up for Premium Plus Membership](http://www.agileventures.org/subscriptions//new?plan=premiumplus)